michaeloneil-lang/Latin-102/Translation2.md

       for help.
 He *wished* to *take away* Deianira in the river and *rape* her
-When Hercules came hither to intervene and Deianira begged him with tears for protection
+When Hercules *came hither* to *intervene* and Deianira *begged him with tears* for protection
-    Nessus was pierced with his arrow that man, as he was dying, dipped the arrow in his only property, the blood of the Lerneaen Hydra, with great force,
+    Nessus was *pierced* with his arrow that man, as he *was dying*,
+*dipped* the arrow in his only property,
+    the blood of the Lerneaen Hydra, with great force,
-      and offered it to Deianira as a love potion.
+      and *offered* it to Deianira as a love potion.

 Questions:
 1. nomen; masculine singular.
 It is accusative because it describes the direct object of the sentence.